kororaproject/website/upstream/client/README.md

 cnvs template pull firnsy:htpc
 ```

 To ensure the package and repos matched the specified template exactly, just add the `--clean` option.
 This will remove any packages and repos from the current system that are not specified in the template.
-For example:
+You should ensure you have any important data backed up first in case of any issues with the template.
 ```
 cnvs template pull firnsy:htpc --clean
 ```